hktonylee/aws-lambda-rust-template/README.md

 make deploy
 ```

 The above code deploys to AWS Lambda using CDK.
-You can create additional resourcees, say CloudWatch Events, for scheduled run.
+You can create additional resources, say CloudWatch Events, for scheduled run.